Understanding the Ukraine Permission Extension (UPE) Scheme

 A recently expired Ukrainian national ID card

-If you don’t have a passport, you must apply for one or provide evidence that you tried to do so.
+If you do not have a passport, you must apply for one or provide evidence that you attempted to do so.

-Many applicants can reuse their previous biometrics via the UK Immigration: ID Check app, avoiding the need for an in-person visit.
+Many applicants can reuse their previous biometrics via the UK Immigration: ID Check app, which avoids the need for an in-person visit.

 Applying for a Child Under 18